K3 Technology

 K3 Technology's Vulnerability Scanning Services for Dallas

-K3 Technology delivers comprehensive vulnerability scanning services designed for Dallas-Fort Worth businesses.
-Our approach combines automated scanning with expert analysis and hands-on remediation:
+K3 Technology delivers vulnerability scanning services designed for Dallas-Fort Worth businesses.
+Our approach combines automated scanning, analyst review, remediation planning, and follow-up validation:

-• Full-spectrum scanning: Internal network, external perimeter, web applications, cloud infrastructure, and wireless networks — we scan your entire attack surface.
+• Scoped scanning: Internal network, external perimeter, web applications, cloud infrastructure, and wireless networks where included in the agreed scope.

 • Expert analysis: Our security analysts review every scan, validate findings, prioritize by actual risk, and provide clear remediation guidance — not just a raw data dump.

-• Trend tracking: Monthly reports show your security posture improving over time, with vulnerability counts, remediation rates, and risk scores tracked across quarters.
+• Trend tracking: Recurring reports can show vulnerability counts, remediation progress, persistent issues, and risk themes across quarters.

 • Dallas and Denver presence: Local teams in both markets provide on-site support when needed, with deep understanding of the DFW business landscape.